isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1962.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-730
+Direct Purchase

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 70% for SMEs <br>
 N.A. for non-SMEs

 ### Things to Note
-Web URL: www.advancedatan.com
-Contact Hotline: 65606228
-Contact Email: sales@advancedatan.com
+Adjustable arm torch angle
+Maintenance not included
+Communication to link multiple sets (optional)

 ### Contact Information
 N.A.